SinisterSpatula/RetroflagGpiGuides/Pegasus.md

 ## Scraping for Pegasus using Skyscraper

 This is the artwork.xml I'm using with good results.
 After scraping you'll want rename the folder from "marquee" to "steamgrid".
-For cartridge art, you'll need to use scraper.net (I don't think skyscraper has this yet)
+For cartridge art, you'll need to use scraper.net (I don't think skyscraper has this yet).
+You'll also need to rename these folders to what you see under the scraper.net section (after scraping).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>